Updated January 2021

-Saving water at your home is good for the environment and is good for your wallet too.
+Saving water at your home is good for the environment and your wallet too.
 And during the summer months your local council may impose water restrictions so it’s great to learn how to save water to reduce the impact on your household.
 We’ve compiled our plumbers guide on how to save water at your place.
 Save water in eight easy steps:

 1. Check for leaks

 Dripping taps waste a huge amount of water.
 Even one leaking tap dripping once every 10 seconds can waste up to a litre a day.
 That’s over 300L per year for one drip!
 Furthermore, if it’s hot water leaking you’re wasting electricity too.
-Getting your taps fixed is a easy way to save water.
+Getting your taps fixed is a easy way to save water fast.

 2. Turn off taps

-How to save water when you’re brushing your teeth or shaving?
+You can save serious amounts of water when brushing your teeth or shaving.
 It’s as simple as turning off the tap, rather than letting the water run.
 Believe it or not, this can save up to 40-50 litres of water per day.

 3. Use garden mulch

 Mulch is definitely a gardeners friend.
-You can save plenty of water outside too.
-By applying mulch in your garden you retain the moisture in the soil which is really valuable during hot weather.
-Mulching also means less weeding too, and that’s got to be a good thing!
+You can save plenty of water by applying mulch in your garden.
+Mulch retains moisture in the soil which is really valuable during hot weather.
+Mulching also means less weeding too, and that can only be a good thing.

 4. Test your toilet for leaks

 Just like a dripping tap, a leaking toilet cistern wastes lots of water.
 But how do you know if your toilet is leaking?
 A neat test is to put a few drops of food colouring in the cistern when you go to bed.
 If the water in the bowl is coloured in the morning, you’ve got water escaping.
-This means your cistern needs repairing.
-It’s a fairly simple fix that your plumber can apply.
+This means you need a plumber to investigate the source of the leak.